 That said, I worry about these people who decide to come last minute for less than ideal reasons like the rest of us who go early and excitedly.
 According to the historical precedents in OT and NT this type could be "at risk."
 They are going in with less preparation of how to behave respectfully and fit in.

 What especially makes me think of this is, according to the Torah, in one instance where many died from God's plague (Nu 11:33-34), the complaining (Nu 11:1) that led to this judgment began with the rabble of Egyptians who came with Israel at the exodus (Nu 11:4).
-They were craving meat and other things they behind in Egypt and began complaining against Moses and the manna (Nu 11:4-6).
+They were craving meat and other things they left behind in Egypt and began complaining against Moses and the manna (Nu 11:4-6).

 Examples of Sins Resulting In Divine Death or Curse

 What do I recommend you do about this?
-My blanket instruction of course is to seek to understand and do the Word of God, especially Jesus' words, just as he himself said (Lk 8:21).
+My blanket instruction, of course, is to seek to understand and do the Word of God, especially Jesus' words, just as he himself said (Lk 8:21).
 That's what I did to get to see the things I'm sharing.
 Personally, I began by quitting church because as long as I depended on my pastor to research the Word and teach it to me, I was not taking my salvation into my own hands, or working it out myself (Php 2:12).
 But your path may follow a different course.

 Lesson: Obeying those over you is not optional or something you always learn from in a theocracy.
-Think about this if the Israelites who were slaves had trouble being
+Think about this if the Israelites who were slaves had trouble being obedient to God after seeing his miracles.

 - Onan – Slain by God.
 Did not obey his father Judah (and the later Levirate law) to impregnate his dead brother Er's widow, which would have economically hurt him to have half of the inheritance he would have had his older brother not have an heir.
 Notably, no prophet was even involved here as the disobedience to Judah was enough.